Michigan Dog Bite Lawyer

 If negligence is easily provable due to previous bites, leash law violations by the owner, or other misconduct, you may have leverage to negotiate higher.
 With weaker facts, a lower demand may become reasonable.
 Higher economic damages may also warrant bigger payouts.

-While the insurer has incentive to save costs and will rarely offer a policy’s upper limits without mounting pressure through counsel, a Michigan dog bite attorney will build a strong case to prove your damages.
+While the insurer has incentive to save costs and will rarely offer a policy’s upper limits without mounting pressure through counsel, a Michigan dog bite attorney will build a strong case to prove your losses.

-Shared Liability in Michigan Dog Bite Claims
+What You Need to Know about Shared Liability in Michigan Dog Bite Claims

 In Michigan, you can’t file a claim for a dog bite if you provoked the dog or were a trespasser on the property.
 However, there are some cases where liability isn’t clear.
 In these cases, two or more parties can be found to share liability in a dog attack.